richardatval/www.yesproject.org/_posts/2019-07-22-vote-for-yes.md

 layout: default
 published: true
 title: Vote for the YES Project in the 25th Birthday National Lottery Awards
-summary: The winners will be decided by public vote
+summary: Voting is now open and the winners will be decided by public vote
 ---